-Development such as plans of subdivision, condominium, settlement areas and rural areas subject to site plan control with a land area greater than one (1) hectare, must provide for stormwater management.
+Development such as plans of subdivision, condominium, settlement areas and rural areas subject to site plan control must provide for stormwater management.
 Consent applications may not require this condition if the municipality, in consultation with the Conservation Authority, determines that development can proceed without adversely affecting stormwater management in the area.
 In evaluating development proposals, Council will require that:

-- a) developments incorporate methods and best practices in of stormwater management (including stormwater attenuation and re-use) in accordance with the standards of the municipality, Conservation Authorities, and provincial agencies; - b)Concentrated stormwater discharge will not be permitted into a Loyalist Township right-of-way - c) Climate change adaptation and mitigation strategies be implemented through developments in both urban and rural areas such as by incorporating innovative Low Impact Development (LID) design techniques where site conditions permit, and maximize the extent and function of vegetative and pervious surfaces;
+- a) developments incorporate methods and best practices in of stormwater management (including stormwater attenuation and re-use) in accordance with the standards of the municipality, Conservation Authorities, and provincial agencies; - concentrated stormwater discharge will not be permitted into a Loyalist Township right-of-way - c) climate change adaptation and mitigation strategies be implemented through developments in both urban and rural areas such as by incorporating innovative Low Impact Development (LID) design techniques where site conditions permit, and maximize the extent and function of vegetative and pervious surfaces; - d) developments minimize, or where possible prevent, as required by the approval agency: